lwdjohari/nvql/README.md

 as the Unified Data Layer for the NvServ Rapid Server Framework.

 NvQL Namespace
+Because NvQL was developed as part of NvServ so to retain interoperability between standalone & nvserv.
+NvQL still keep the namespace of nvserv

 ```cpp
   namespace nvserv::storages
 ```

 ## Design Concept